Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 # Installation

-There are two options for installing playbooks and starting automate threat response:

-1. Installing the solution inside Microsoft Sentinel Content Hub.
-(Recommended)
+The recommended way of installing the solution is via Microsoft Sentinel Content Hub, as it will provide templates for Playbooks, Workbooks and Analytic Rules.

+It is possible to install specific playbooks as specified in the [Playbooks](#playbooks) section, as there are some playbooks not included in the content pack.
+This information is specified in their respective READMEs.
+Installing a specific playbook is a way to get bugfixes for a specific module.

 ## 1. Content Hub Installation

 1. Locate the `Recorded Future Intelligence Solution` in Microsoft Sentinel Content Hub.
 ![](Images/2023-04-18-08-39-58.png)
-1. Press **Install**  and continue to configure the solution.
+Press **Install**  and continue to configure the solution.

 > [!NOTE]
 > The Content Hub installation provides templates and you have to create playbooks, workbooks, and analytic rules based on the templates.

 ![](Images/2023-11-20-12-13-25.png)

 When installing playbooks from templates, read the description and look for dependencies that have to be installed.

 Example, install a custom connector that is included in the solution together with the playbook.
-Read the documentation for each playbook in subfolders listed [here](#playbooks)
+Read the documentation for each playbook in sub folders listed [here](#playbooks)

 ![](Images/2023-11-20-12-34-15.png)

-After pressing the "Create Playbook" specify Subscription, Resource Gorup and Workspace.
+After pressing the "Create Playbook" specify Subscription, Resource Group and Workspace.
 This is needed when installing any of the Playbooks.

 ![](Images/2023-04-18-08-43-42.png)

 # Playbooks
 Some playbooks are not included in the Content Hub Solution and can be installed from this README.
-It is stated in the description of each playbook as 'Included in Solution: Yes/No'.
+It is stated in the description of each playbook as **'Included in Solution: Yes/No'**.
 Playbooks not included in the Content Hub installation are provided as previews or examples of how to automate use cases.

 <a id="playbooks"></a>
 ## Playbooks:
-Consider your organisational use cases and install the corresponding playbooks to fit your needs.
+Consider your organizational use cases and install the corresponding playbooks to fit your needs.
+For examples and explanations of the use cases, see the [Key Features](../readme.md#key-features) section.

 |Use case| Playbook |
 |-|-|